GetStream/stream-chat-swift/DemoApp/README.md

 #### UI Overview

 This demo app is built on top of StreamChatUI.
 It provides local database logic and API calls, provided by the StreamChat dependency, as well as UIKit components.
-Use StreamChatUI if you want to build a completely custom UI from scratch.
+Use StreamChatUI if you want a ready-made fully-featured UI with some customizability options.

 <img align="left" src="https://i.imgur.com/SaVCtkc.png" width="33%" />